 The ISA prohibits any mechanical / electronic audio communication device, (including megaphones) that links a competitor in the action of competing with another party during ISA competitive events.

-Personal Watercraft (PWC)
+Personal Watercraft (PWC) Guidelines

-Unless the event is of such nature that PWC may be used to assist surfers to reach the backline of the field of play and this has been approved by the ISA and the Technical and/or Contest Director prior to the start of an event, any use of outside craft (jet ski, boat, water patrol board, photographer’s boards, etc) will be deemed Outside Assistance in accordance with the Infringements and Penalties of this Rulebook.
+Unless the event is of such nature that PWC may be used to assist surfers to reach the field of play and this has been approved by the ISA and the Technical Director prior to the start of an event, any use of outside craft (jet ski, boat, water patrol board, photographer’s boards, etc) will be deemed Outside Assistance in accordance with the Infringements and Penalties of this Rulebook.
 A fine, interference, and/or Disqualification from the remainder of the heat may be applied if a surfer, after using one of them, re-enters the competition zone and rides a wave or interferes with any other competitor in any way.
 The only exception to this will be if the water patrol feels that the surfer is in a life-threatening situation and removes the surfer from the field of play for the remainder of the heat, or in special circumstances the surfer may be removed from the danger zone and placed in a safe area, no closer to the line-up, from which the surfer may continue the heat.